What is Wireless LAN?

 Types of WLAN

-Wireless LANs are usually of two types – the smaller version more appropriate for home offices with a couple of access points with provision to broadcast a signal of 100- to 200-foot radius.
+Wireless LANs are available in two basic types – the smaller version more appropriate for home offices with a couple of access points with provision to broadcast a signal of 100- to 200-foot radius.
 The second type, also called the enterprise class, provides for more individual access points to broadcast the signal to reach a much wider area.This type, by virtue of its expanded user capacity, carries some distinctive features like enhanced security, remote management, and the potential to integrate with other wired networks.

 WLAN Standards